 This formula is a combination of SUMPRODUCT and SUM.

-You can also use AVERAGEIF for averaging percentages or create a condition to calculate the average.
+AVERAGEIF calculates the average of cells that meet a specific condition.
+And here, you can also use AVERAGEIF for averaging percentages with a condition to calculate the average.
 Let’s say you want to average values that are above 50%.

 You can use the below formula: